Sylius/Sylius/docs/customization/state_machine.rst

                 after:
                     update_price:
                         on: "accept"
-                        # Here you can change the service and its method that is called for your own service
+                        # here you can change the service and its method that is called for your own service
                         do: ["@sylius.review.updater.your_service", update]
                         args: ["object"]